atch2203/blog/src/content/blog/8bit computer.md

 ## Instruction decoder
 The instruction decoder, like the program data, used more EEPROMs.
 Here, we used them to map each instruction (8 bit) to control signals (~20 bits).
 We also used a 3 bit subclock so each instruction could have multiple parts (fetch, add, store, etc), as well as two flags (carry/ge and zero) for conditionals.
 These totaled to 13 bits of address space, which the EEPROMs fit perfectly.
 The subclock used a 432432 chip, just like the program counter, and was tied to reset when the PC increment signal was on.
 The flags used a 377 chip (even though we only used 2/8 bits) and was tied to the ALU.
 The i/o is as follows:
-- control signals: subclock reset, instruction write
+- control signals: clock, subclock reset, instruction write
-- input: 8 bit instruction
+- input: 8 bit instruction, 2 bit flags
+- output: all control signals for other modules
 ![[rotated-20250218_163005.jpg]]

 ## LCD display
+We also found this 16x2 LCD display in Chip Weems' miscellaneous project parts boxes
 ![[rotated-20250218_163003.jpg]]